-- > We do not have any agent or middle men or broker for our admissions - ➤ Entrance Examination application fee (Rs.650/-) will not be refunded under any circumstances - ➤ Candidates are requested to enter and shade the correct mobile number properly in datasheet - Results/Counseling call letter should be only downloaded from our website and will not be sent by post - Candidates are advised to check the SMS, e-mail frequently for any regular updates - ➤ Candidates are advised to visit www.sathyabama.ac.in for regular updates regarding Entrance Examination -2021 - ➤ All the candidates must appear for Physics, Chemistry and Mathematics in the Entrance Examination - For any assistance, candidate can send an e-mail to entranceexam2021@sathyabama.ac.in by clearly mentioning their application number, name of the candidate, father's/guardian's name, mobile number, date of birth - Contact 044 24502436, 044 24500600, 9940058263, 9940168007, 9940069538 (between 8.00 A.M and 4.00 P.M except public holidays) and Toll Free No. 18004231770 for any query regarding entrance examination - All candidates who have submitted application for entrance examination are requested to note their application number.
-Application number is requested to track their application and to book the slot for online mode examination
+- Admission only through merit basis(Admission through third party / middle men are not encouraged) - SAEEE 2024 application fee Rs.1000/- (Plus Bank Charges Applicable).
+Application cost once paid or repeated payment for the same application number will not be refunded under any circumstances - Candidates are requested to enter and shade the correct mobile number properly in datasheet - Results/Counselling call letter should be only downloaded from our website and will not be sent by post - Candidates are advised to check the SMS, e-mail frequently for any regular updates - Candidates are advised to visit www.sathyabama.ac.in for regular updates regarding SAEEE 2024 - For any assistance, candidate can send an e-mail to entranceexam2024@sathyabama.ac.in by clearly mentioning their application number, name of the candidate, father's/guardian's name, mobile number, date of birth - Contact 044 2450 2436, 044 2450 0600, 96000 38122 (between 9.00 A.M and 4.00 P.M except public holidays) for any query regarding SAEEE 2024 - All candidates who have submitted application for SAEEE 2024 are requested to note their application number.
+Application number is required to track their application and for any future correspondence.